Bernal Heights Trails Improvement Project

 Scope of Work

-The Bernal Heights Trail Restoration project will improve and repair existing trails and steps, eliminate social trails, provide erosion control measures, restore native plants and provide trail identification and wayfinding.
+The Bernal Heights Trail Restoration project improved and repaired existing trails and steps, eliminated social trails, provided erosion control measures, restored native plants and provided trail identification and wayfinding.

 Construction work on the Bernal Trails Project is ongoing and nearing completion.
 Read on...

 - Community Meeting Number 3 Notes (PDF)